vtex-apps/store-locator/docs/README.md

  }
 ```

-Once installed, the app will generate a new route called `/stores` for your store, listing the retail stores registered in the **Pickup Points** section (under the **Inventory & Shipping** module).
+Once installed, the app will create a new route, `/stores`, for your store, listing the retail stores registered in the **Pickup Points** section (under the **Inventory & Shipping** module).

-The new page already contains a default template with all blocks exported by the Store Locator app, meaning the `/stores` page is ready to be rendered and no further actions are required.
-However, you can **customize the new page overwriting the template by creating a brand new one**.
+The new page already contains a default template with all blocks exported by the Store Locator app, meaning the `/stores` page is ready to be rendered, and no further actions are required.
+However, you can customize the new page by overwriting the template and creating a brand-new one.
 To do so, check the [**Advanced configuration**](./README.md#advanced-configuration) section below.

-> ℹ️ _This app will also **add a new entry to your store's `/sitemap.xml` file so that all your pickup points are available to search engines** - make sure you already have the `vtex.store-sitemap@2.x` app installed in your VTEX account!_
+> ℹ️ This app will also add a new entry to your store's `/sitemap.xml` file so that all your pickup points are available to search engines** - make sure you already have the `vtex.store-sitemap@2.x` app installed in your VTEX account!

 ### Advanced configuration